autonity/docs.autonity.org/content/docs/concepts/architecture/_index.md

 The contract stores [protocol parameters](/reference/protocol/) that specify economic, consensus, and governance settings of an Autonity network.
 Protocol parameters are initialised at network [genesis](/reference/genesis/) in the genesis state provided by the client's config for connecting to public Autonity networks, or a custom [genesis configuration file](/reference/genesis/#genesis-configuration-file) if running a local development network.

 Many of the Autonity Protocol Contract functions can be called by all participants, such as those for bonding and unbonding stake, and for reading protocol parameters.
-Some functions are restricted to the `operator` account, such as those related to governance of the network.
+Some functions are restricted to the governance `operator` account, such as those related to governance of network parameters.

 All functions are documented in the Reference [Autonity Interfaces](/reference/api/): public API's under [Autonity Contract Interface](/reference/api/aut/), governance under [Governance and Protocol Only Reference](/reference/api/aut/op-prot/).